Asturn15/Gymnastics-on-GitHub/Project 4 - Power BI dashboard/Project 4 - Power BI intearactive dashoboard.md

 - PowerBI turned out to be a sufficient tool to create the presented report.
 During the work, I did not feel any limitations related to its use.
 Probably due to the small amount of data.

 ### When finishing project 4, I realized that I did not want to build another dashboard, this time using programming tools on the same data set.
-I will use these to build machine learning models to predict player ratings (originally Project 6) I will present my skills in data analysis and building dashboards using Python using other data sets soon
+I will use these to build machine learning models to predict player ratings (originally Project 6).